wiremock/api-template-library/fraudlabspro.com-sms-verification/index.md

 ---
 slug: "fraudlabspro-com-sms-verification"
-name: "FraudLabs Pro SMS Verification"
+title: "FraudLabs Pro SMS Verification"
 provider: "fraudlabspro.com"
 description: "Send an SMS with verification code and a custom message for authentication\
   \ purpose.
 It helps merchants to minimize chargebacks and fraud for various kinds\